MSHA - Electrical Hazards

 Course overview

-This lesson addresses the requirements given in Part 56 Subpart K - Electricity and also includes lockout/tagout procedures.
+This lesson addresses the requirements given in Part 56 Subpart K – Electricity and also includes lockout/tagout procedures.
 The lesson will review electrical properties, explore electrical hazards that can be found in a surface mine setting, and explain the safety systems and controls in place to protect workers.
-Students will learn how to safely work with electrical system components and equipment, including the procedures for locking and tagging out..
+Workers will learn how to safely work with electrical system components and equipment, including the procedures for locking and tagging out.

 - 37 minutes